 These symptoms are even more dangerous if your headache came on suddenly and causes intense pain, so you should seek medical attention immediately.

 Whether your headache is life-threatening or not, you don't have to live with chronic pain.
-Contact a Metro Pain and Vein Centers office near you to schedule a consultation.
+Contact a Metro Pain Centers office near you to schedule a consultation.
 Give us a call or request an appointment online today.